Enet4/dicom-rs/README.md

 allowing users to read and write DICOM objects over files and other sources, while remaining intrinsically fast and safe to use.

-This project is a WIP.
-No crate has been published online to respect the fact that the project does not yet meet the minimum features required to be usable.
+This project is a work in progress.
+Nevertheless, the first usable version may hopefully arrive in the next few months.
+Any feedback during the development of these solutions is welcome.

 ## Components